tiantiy/shwina.github.io/_posts/2015-12-27-petsc-pycuda.md

     a_ptr, b_ptr, c_ptr, N)
 {% endhighlight %}

-The API requires us to "restore" the CUDA handles:
+The API requires us to "restore" the CUDA handles.

 {% highlight python %}
 a.restoreCUDAHandle(a_ptr)
 b.restoreCUDAHandle(b_ptr)
 c.restoreCUDAHandle(c_ptr)
 {% endhighlight %}

+Actually, it doesn't matter what the input is to the `restoreCUDAHandle` function - but whatever.

 Now look at the output vector:
 {% highlight python %}